Tech Log-automated backup infrastructure set up for 3 machines

 Restricted service account (backupuser):

-- Password stored in Bitwarden on Robusta; not stored on either Linux machine (key-based auth used instead)
+Password stored in Bitwarden on [desktop]; not stored on either Linux machine (key-based auth used instead)

-- Created backup destination folders on Coffee Canister:
+Created backup destination folders on Coffee Canister: F:\backup-[laptop #1] and F:\backup-[laptop #2]

-- Result: Linux machines can create and update files but cannot delete existing backup data (all deletions must be done through Robusta)
+Result: Linux machines can create and update files but cannot delete existing backup data (all deletions must be done through [desktop])

 Security notes:

-- Each machine backs up to its own isolated folder — Liberica cannot access Typica's backup data and vice versa
+Each machine backs up to its own isolated folder — [laptop #1] cannot access [laptop #2]'s backup data and vice versa

 Part 2: SSH Key Setup (Both Linux Machines)